topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 Antonina Nesmelova is young and enthusiastic web-developer with 3,5 years experience with web applications development, including a year and a half of experience in the world of crypto: development of dApps and smart contracts.

+Richard Jedlička has several years of expertise in web applications full-stack development.

 Radek Jakl invented the design for Calamar.
-He has many years experience in graphic and UI/UX design.
+He has many years of experience in graphics and UI/UX design.

 Jan Lopusek co-founded the startup studio for TopMonks software house, he is experienced project manager and business developer